taupecat/cssdevconf/outline.md

 BUT! everything here can be applied to WordPress (or Drupal, or Sitecore, or static site generators).
 It doesn't matter what platform you're using as long as you can use Sass in your front end authoring process.

-* This talk is _not_ an introduction to Sass or RWD.
-It's intended for developers who know the fundamentals of both and looking for ways to put them together and take the next step into advanced tools.

 ## Prologue

 * But first, a story: